-Since we live in an automated world, it's not surprising that your ability to repay your mortgage loan boils down to just one number.
+Because our world is so automated, it's probably not that surprising that your ability to repay your mortgage comes down to one number.

-Each of the three credit reporting agencies has its own formula for building your credit score.
-The original FICO was developed by Fair Isaac and Company.
+The three reporting agencies use slightly different formulas to build a credit score.
+The original FICO model was developed by Fair Isaac and Company.

-- Your Credit Card Balances - How many accounts?
-How much do you owe?
+- Balances on your Credit Cards - How many accounts?
+How much do you owe on your accounts?

-- Requests for Credit - How many times have you had your credit checked for a loan?
+- Inquiries on Your Credit - How many times have you had your credit checked for a loan?

 These factors are assigned weights based on the formula being used.
-The result is one number.
+The result is a single number: your FICO score.
 Credit scores can be as low as 300 and as high as 800.
-Higher scores are better.
-Most folks getting a mortgage loan in the current environment score 620 or above.
+Higher is always better.
+Typical home buyers probably find their scores between 620 and 800.

-To improve your FICO score, you must have the reports that are used to build it.
-Of course, you need the score as well.
-Fair Isaac, the company that invented the first FICO credit score, sells FICO scores on myFICO.com.
-It's inexpensive, fast, and easy to get your credit score along with reports from all three credit reporting agencies.
-They also provide information and online tools that can help you analyze what actions might have the greatest impact on your FICO score.
+Before you can improve your FICO score, you have to get your score and be sure that the credit reports from each credit reporting agency are correct.
+Fair Isaac has created a web site (www.myFICO.com) that lets you do just that.
+It's inexpensive, fast, and easy to get your credit score along with reports from all three agencies.
+They also provide information and online tools that can help you improve your FICO score.

-You can get a free credit report every year from all three agencies by visiting AnnualCreditReport.com.
-You won't get a free credit score from AnnualCreditReport.com, but getting one is quick and inexpensive.
+You can get a federally-mandated free credit report once a year from the three major agencies by visiting AnnualCreditReport.com.
+These reports do not include a free credit score, but it's very inexpensive to get one at the same time.

-Armed with this information, you will be a more informed consumer and you'll be better positioned to get the most favorable mortgage.
+Armed with this information, you'll be a more informed consumer and you'll be better positioned to get the most favorable mortgage.

 Want to know more about credit scores?
 Call us: 425-508-9988.